talyaglobal/v0-tsmartwarehouse/FILE_STORAGE_SETUP.md

 ---

+## Migration File

+A complete migration file is available at `supabase/migrations/005_storage_bucket_setup.sql` that:
+- ✅ Sets up all required RLS policies automatically
+- ✅ Configures user isolation (users can only access their own files)
+- ✅ Grants admin access to all files
+- ✅ Enforces proper file organization structure

+**To use the migration:**
+1. Create the storage bucket first (Step 1 above)
+2. Run the migration file in Supabase SQL Editor
+3. Verify policies are created in Storage → Policies

+---

-**Status**: ✅ Implementation complete, ready for Supabase Storage setup
+**Status**: ✅ Implementation complete, migration file ready for Supabase Storage setup